 So you’re waiting for the perfect blogging circumstances.

-Waiting until you have buckets of spare time, an overload of great ideas, a guaranteed audience, perfect health… the list goes on.
+Waiting until you have buckets of spare time, an overload of great blog post ideas, a guaranteed audience, perfect health… the list goes on.

 I’m sorry to break it to you, but those perfect circumstances will never occur.